leozz37/cartesian/README.md

 X, Y and Z are: major, minor and patch [version numbers](#versioning).

 The ```experimental``` is a **temporary branch** which contains a new feature or ideia.
-You must use the following name convention: **experimental-brief-description**.
+You must use the following name convention: **experimental/brief-description**.

 The ```feature``` is a **temporary branch** which contains a new feature under development that latter will be merged against the development branch.
-You must use the following name convention: **feature-brief-description**.
+You must use the following name convention: **feature/brief-description**.

 The ```bugfix``` is a **temporary branch** which contains necessary fix to be applied **after** a specific release to be merged against the development branch.
-You must use the following name convention: **bugfix-brief-description**.
+You must use the following name convention: **bugfix/brief-description**.

 The ```hotfix``` is a **temporary branch** which contains a critical fix to be applied **immediately** and merged against the main and the development branches.
-You must use the following name convention: **hotfix-brief-description**.
+You must use the following name convention: **hotfix/brief-description**.

 Feel free to apply the labels from GitHub to the branches, they are very helpful.